 - Dhyana = meditative absorption

 - Samâdhayaï = oneness, integration

 The order above is consistent with their presentation in the Yoga Sutras of Patanjali, but we recommend you start with the last one, Samadhi.
 It will help you put things in a proper perspective.
-The transcendent is the ultimate unifying field of awareness.
+Samadhi is the transcendent, the ultimate unifying field of awareness.
 This aspect of Yoga is the union of what completes us.
 Want to be complete?
 Learn to meditate!

-Samādhi is the heart or trunk of the eight limbs of Yoga.
-One can reach this unique partition of awareness using a meditative process.
+Samādhi is the heart or trunk of the eight limbs of Yoga, and you can reach this unique partition of awareness using the right meditative process.
 This partition of awareness is known by several names, including pure consciousness, bliss consciousness, or the 4th state.

-We reach this state using a form of meditation that uses a mantra.
-The mantra enables one to transcend the active mind.
-We recommend a method called Japa.
-Japa is the generic name for the method, Maharishi Mahesh Yogi calls Transcendental Meditation (TM) (1).
+We can reach this state with a form of meditation, which uses a mantra to transcend the active mind.
+We recommend a meditation method called Japa, which is the generic name for the process, Maharishi Mahesh Yogi calls Transcendental Meditation (TM) (1).
 He coined the terms transcendental mediation and bliss consciousness to describe the transcendent state of awareness.

 The Eight Limbs of the Tree of Yoga